Sayrahh8/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that lists all files in the current directory and the parent of the working directory
+a script that lists all files